-Playa Blanca divides opinion amongst backpackers.
-Some see it as an idyllic Caribbean beach, with soft sand and azure waters, whilst others see it as another wonderful spot that has been destroyed by tourism.
+Playa Blanca divides opinion among backpackers.
+Some see it as an idyllic Caribbean beach, with soft sand and azure waters, whilst others see it as another wonderful spot that has been destroyed by overtourism.

-The beach can be found on Isla Baru which until the 1500s was actually a peninsular and not and island.
-During the era of Spanish colonialism, a canal was built, separating Baru from the mainland entirely.
-Until construction of a bridge over the canal started in 2014, the only way to get to the island and the wonderful Playa Blanca was via ferry or speedboat.
-Whilst this little complication wasn’t enough to deter the hardy backpackers, it did keep tourist numbers on the beach down to a trickle.
-However, after the bridge was successfully completed, it was open season.
+This beach is located on Isla Baru off the coast of Cartagena.
+Until the construction of a bridge in 2014, the only way to get to Playa Blanca was by ferry or speedboat.
+Whilst this little complication wasn’t enough to deter hardy backpackers, it did succeed in keeping the overall tourist numbers down.

-If you’re looking for a quiet, isolated beach to spend the day, Playa Blanca is not for you.
-It is busy with locals and tourists alike and the water is often filled with jet skis or speedboats.
-You can hire these from vendors along the beach if you’re keen for an adrenaline hit!
+If you’re looking for a quiet, isolated beach, Playa Blanca is not for you.
+It is a busy tourist area and the water is often filled with jet skis or speedboats.
+You can hire these from vendors along the beach if you’re keen on an adrenaline hit!

 If you want to experience Playa Blanca at its most exquisite, consider staying the night in one of the beachside accommodation options.
-These range in price and quality and many of the budget options don’t have flushing toilets or running water but it’s all about the experience though, right?
-For the price of a beer or two you could spend your night swinging in a hammock listening to the ocean lap against the shore.
-After 6pm the crowds are all but gone and the beach returns to it’s natural quiet state.
-Unless you stay too close to one of the party hostels that is…
+Many of the budget options don’t have flushing toilets or running water but it’s all about the experience, right?

 Where to stay near Playa Blanca: